 Soak Up the Last of Summer: 10 Budget-Friendly Family Activities

-Students and teachers all across the region are heading back to school this month, but that doesn't mean summer is over entirely!
+Students and teachers all across the region are back to school this month, but that doesn't mean summer is over entirely!
 There are still a few weeks left in this sweet season, and time to squeeze in more summertime memories before we enter the cooler months.
 Need some ideas that won't disrupt the back-to-school routine or cost a fortune?
 Consider some of these!

 Pitch a Tent